 If you’re wondering which bank will be best for you in terms of pay, you’re on the right page as we have compiled a list of the highest paying banks in the country.
 However, you should note that the figures stated may vary slightly based on your role in the bank.

-Access Bank is one of the foremost banks in the country.
-Currently, the bank has over 9000 employees and it is said to be the highest paying bank in the country with our report revealing that the bank pays entry-level staff around N300,000 monthly.
+Access Bank is one of the foremost banks in the country having merged with Diamond Bank.
+Currently, the bank has over 10,000 employees and it is said to be one of the highest paying bank in the country with our report revealing that the bank pays entry-level staff around N300,000 monthly.

 First Bank of Nigeria Plc